zachlloyd01/COGS-9-Final-Project/README.md

 # COGS 9 Final Project
  Codebase for the UCSD COGS 9 FInal Project

+## What is the project?
+ We are taking Spotify data, and testing weather a song in a given genre (R&B)'s popularity can be determined by using particular variables

 ## Minify Data using interpreter.py
  - Create MinData.csv using this file